danydguezperez/FiltDeTox/README.md

 This module classifies sequences based on toxin-related Pfam domains and curated toxin-related keywords.
 It applies keyword matching and domain filtering based on curated lists of metazoan toxins and venom proteins (filtered from UniProt), allowing for more precise identification of potential toxin sequences.

 ### 4. FiltDeTox
 The final module further refines the dataset by applying an additional filtering step based on binary classifications generated in previous modules.
 It retains only high-confidence toxin candidates, eliminating sequences classified as non-toxins or unlikely toxins based on ToxinKeyMatch and DeTox flags.
 Additionally, this module improves filtering by introducing comprehensive rules to reduce complexity.
-It generates four files summarizing the filtered categories (`Toxins_Candidates`, `Non_Toxins`, `Unlikely_Toxins`, and `SCRs_WA`), along with their corresponding mature and precursor FASTA files for downstream analyses, such as network modeling and bioactivity studies.
+It generates four files summarizing the filtered categories (`Toxins_Candidates`, `Non_Toxins`, `Unlikely_Toxins`, and `SCRs_WA`), along with their corresponding mature and precursor/full-length (type:complete) precursor sequences for each category, in both tabular and FASTA files for downstream analyses, such as network modeling and bioactivity studies.

 ## Execution and Customization